New Litter Is Now Available! Reserve Your Puppy Now!

 A Christmas tree is a holiday staple for many who celebrate.
 But cats aren’t the only pets you have to worry about your tree toppling over with.
 If you have a boisterous dog or a puppy, they can accidentally kick your tree over.
 Affixing your tree to the wall or ceiling with wire will help keep wagging tails from making it topple, as will anchoring it securely.
 Alternatively, you can always opt for a small tree to place on a table or a shelf, out of the way of your 4-legged friends.

 If you use real trees, make sure that you keep your dog away from the tree water.
-If your pup ends up drinking tree water, they could get sick, since it tends to be a breeding ground for bacteria.
-Putting a bag or some other sort of blockage around the water will prevent your furbaby from trying to drink it.
+If your pup drinks tree water, it could get sick since it tends to be a breeding ground for bacteria.
+Putting a bag or blockage around the water will prevent your furbaby from trying to drink it.

 Another hazard of real trees is how the needles and branches can result in stomach and mouth irritation or even puncture them.
-Keep the area around your tree clean, to avoid any intestinal obstructions from your puppy consuming too many pine needles.
+Keep the area around your tree clean to avoid intestinal obstructions from your puppy consuming too many pine needles.

 holiday decorating tips to keep your dog safe